Compare FREE Quotes on Loft Conversion

 Location of stairs

 • Space availability: The area where the stairs will be installed plays a crucial role.
-Limited or complex spaces might require more custom work, increasing the cost.
+Limited or complex spaces might require custom work on loft conversion stairs for small landings, increasing the cost.

 • Disposal of old stairs: If the project involves replacing existing stairs, removal and disposal add to the overall expenses, potentially increasing costs by 5–10%.
 On average, skip prices start from approximately £200 to £250, depending on your location.